A journey through history, art and countryside in Umbria, a hidden gem nestled in the heart of Italy.

 Mobile Phones

 Kindly share a mobile phone contact number with us.
-We'll utilize this solely for crucial communication pertaining to your holiday arrangements.
+We'll utilise this solely for crucial communication pertaining to your holiday arrangements.

-Ensure your mobile phone remains switched on and easily accessible when en route to the airport or during transit delays.
-This way, we can promptly reach you with any last-minute updates concerning your travel plans.
+Ensure your mobile phone remains switched on and easily accessible when en-route to the airport or during transit delays.
+This way, we can promptly reach you with any last minute updates concerning your travel plans.

-In consideration of others, we request that you switch off your mobile phone during walks or make an effort to limit its usage.
-Additionally, during group meals, please minimize the use of mobile devices.
-Your cooperation ensures a seamless and enjoyable experience for everyone on the journey.
+In consideration of others, we request that you switch off your mobile phone during walks or try to limit its usage.
+Additionally, during group meals, please minimise the use of mobile devices.
+Your co-operation ensures a seamless and enjoyable experience for everyone on the journey.

 Reviews